Rectovaginal and anovaginal fistulas

 Anovaginal and rectovaginal fistulas are abnormal tracts that connect the lower gastrointestinal tract with the vagina.
 Other types of urogenital or anorectal fistulas are discussed elsewhere.
 (See "Urogenital tract fistulas in women" and "Anorectal fistula: Clinical manifestations, diagnosis, and management principles".)

-Anovaginal fistulas (AVFs) and rectovaginal fistulas (RVFs) most frequently result from obstetric trauma, especially in undeveloped countries where prolonged obstructed labor can lead to pressure necrosis of rectovaginal septum.
+Anovaginal fistulas (AVFs) and rectovaginal fistulas (RVFs) most frequently result from obstetric trauma, especially in undeveloped countries where prolonged obstructed labor can lead to pressure necrosis of the rectovaginal septum.
 These fistulas can also occur following a failed repair of a third- or fourth-degree laceration of the perineum, from unrecognized injury at the time of vaginal delivery, and from episiotomy infection.
 Radiation damage and Crohn disease are two other important causes of RVFs [1,2].

 In older women, RVFs can occur as a result of diverticulitis, colon cancer, or fecal impaction.
-In addition, treatment options for pelvic organ prolapse such as pessary and various mesh repair procedures have been associated with RVFs .
+In addition, treatment options for pelvic organ prolapse such as pessaries and various mesh repair procedures have been associated with RVFs .

 CLASSIFICATION OF FISTULAS